scionproto/scion/doc/ControlPlanePKI.md

   TRC.
 This guarantees that any key present in any version of the TRC has been used to produce at least one signature in the TRC's history, which shows a proof of possession (PoP) of the corresponding private key (considered a good practice in such a context, see the appendix).
-  These signatures are distinct from votes and do no count towards the quorum.
+  These signatures are distinct from votes and do not count towards the quorum.

 ### Regular TRC Update